babakfp/babakfp.ir/src/posts/make-svelte-better/+page.md

 <BetterErrorHandling />
 <I18n />

-## `error.html` file
+## Dealing with `error.html` in SvelteKit

-When you use SvelteKit, you need to deal with a file called [`error.html`](https://kit.svelte.dev/docs/errors#responses).
-There is a feature called `prerender`, right?
-Why can't then SvelteKit prerender the root `+error.svelte` page and use it as the fallback error page, instead of making us create it?
+In SvelteKit, you come across a file named [`error.html`](https://kit.svelte.dev/docs/errors#responses).
+It's a simple `.html` file where you can't use the cool features of Svelte.
+You basically start from scratch, needing to manually add all your meta tags and other things.
+It's not exactly exciting.
+Duplicating code isn't my thing, and having to update it in two separate spots isn't ideal either.